 Miami History is the stuff of legend and best selling novels.
 In search of the Fountain of Youth, Spanish explorer Ponce de Leon first arrived in Florida in 1513.
 He was accompanied by three African crew members.
 Extrapolating from his charted route through the Caribbean, historians deduce that he stopped in Miami’s Biscayne Bay.
 His explorations led to Spanish settlements in central and northeast Florida.
-After 350 more years of undevelopment, Miami history became the stuff of real world economics, politics and racial pecking order.
+Over 500 years lter, Miami history became the stuff of real world economics, politics and racial pecking order.

 Though known to geographers, South Florida was relatively uninhabited until the 1870s.
 Only nomadic Native-American tribes passed through the region.
 Bahamians, living only 70 miles of the coast, were familiar with rugged mangrove shoreline and hot tropical climate of South Florida in their maritime explorations.
 Seeking new opportunity, Bahamian craftsmen traveled to settle in the Miami area known today as Coconut Grove.
 Prime shorefront property built by Bahamian settlers was testament to the region’s great possibilities.
 Coconut Grove Cemetery is their final resting place.